 A young couple may wish to give consideration as to how their children’s (or other beneficiaries) inheritance might be protected in the event of one of them dying young and their surviving spouse re-marrying.
 This is especially relevant where children from a previous relationship are involved.
 Again, the only way to avoid any unintended consequences is to record your wishes in a Will.

 It is never too soon to put a Will in place.
-The process of doing so can be straightforward and if you make a Will with Thorntons this November you can help raise money for Radio Forth and Radio Tay Cash for Kids Fundraising Campaigns.
-Instead of charging a fee for making your Will, we instead ask that you make a donation to Cash for Kids.
-You’ll be making a big difference to a worthwhile cause, you’ll get peace of mind in return and as the whole process is carried out online you won’t get wet, muddy or cold in the process.
+The process of doing so can be straightforward and if you make a Will with Thorntons this September; you’ll be making a big difference to a worthwhile cause, you’ll get peace of mind in return and as the whole process is carried out online you won’t need to leave the comfort of your own home.

 Stephen O'Hare is a Solicitor in our Private Client department.
 If you have any questions about making or updating a Will please contact Stephen on 03330 430150, email email@example.com, or alternatively contact a member of our Private Client team